 Many students “get their gen eds out of the way” at a community college first.
 When they transfer to a 4-year, they can really focus on their major-oriented classes.
 In most 2+2 programs, the community college works closely with their partnered 4-year so that credits transfer smoothly, and students don’t have to retake certain classes.

 Close to Home

-Many community colleges have campuses nearby, so students can continue living at home with their parents and save even more money in the process.
+Many community colleges have campuses nearby.
+Students can continue living at home with their parents and save even more money in the process.

 If grades were not a strong suit in high school, 2 years of community college can turn that around and give a boost to transfer college applications.
 Students can get additional academic help they need and strengthen their GPA.

 Adults who are interested in going back to school find a 2+2 program helpful.
 Attending a community college first can make it easier to balance school, work, and home responsibilities.

 A Final Word on 2+2

 There are many students who find 2+2 programs incredibly helpful, and also more accessible/affordable than a traditional “4-year right out of high school” approach.
 It’s a great way to get a quality education at an affordable price and a more flexible schedule.